 Q. What are the COVID alert levels and tiers?

-A four-tiered system with local COVID alert levels were used for England in 2020.
+A four-tiered system with local COVID alert levels was used for England in 2020.

 The system was used to trigger additional restrictions on a local level for those areas showing the highest rates of infection.
 The levels used were as follows:

 - Tier 1 – Medium